 Understanding the impact of sex and gender in the pandemic

-Understanding differences in response to the disease and its treatment could benefit everyone, while considering the gender dimension of the pandemic could help mitigate the acute and long-term inequities of its socioeconomic consequences.
+Understanding differences in response to the disease and its treatment could benefit everyone.
+Considering the gender dimension of the pandemic could help mitigate the acute and long-term inequities of its socioeconomic consequences, and better inform policies towards a fair and gender-responsive recovery that leaves no one behind.
 Hence, the urgent need to better incorporate sex and gender analysis into research and innovation.

 This has been a key objective of the EU’s research and innovation funding programme Horizon 2020 and a guiding principle in addressing the current outbreak through EU action.